 There have been some incredible performances on football's biggest night!
-Here's a look back at the halftime shows of the last 22 years.
+Ahead of Usher's highly anticipated performance, here's a look back at the halftime shows of the last 24 years.

 Music legends Eminem, Kendrick Lamar, Dr. Dre, Mary J. Blige, 50 Cent and Snoop Dogg brought down the house while performing at the halftime show during the NFL Super Bowl 56 football game at SoFi Stadium on Feb.
 13, 2022 in Inglewood, California.

 The Weeknd brought his After Hours era to the Super Bowl LV halftime stage on Feb.
 7, 2021 -- turning in one of the most unique performances in Super Bowl Sunday history!

 The singer -- and his actual face -- was the center of attention during the set at Tampa's Raymond James Stadium, as he went without the bandages and prosthetics he sported in previous performances.
 Bandages were only worn by backup dancers during The Weeknd's performance of "Can't Feel My Face" and later in his set, during "House of Balloons / Glass Table Girls."